frctl/fractal/README.md

 ## Requirements

 You'll need a [supported LTS version](https://github.com/nodejs/Release) of Node.
-Fractal may work on unsupported versions, but there is no active support from Fractal and new features not be backwards compatible with EOL verions of Node.
+Fractal may work on unsupported versions, but there is no active support from Fractal and new features may not be backwards compatible with EOL versions of Node.

 ## Getting started